TakeMeHome™ – a new free HIV/STI home testing program

 What areas are currently participating?

-We are excited to be working with our jurisdictional partners to expand home-testing across the U.S. Here’s who is on board:
+We are excited to be working with our public health partners to expand self-testing across the U.S. Here’s who is on board:

 - Arkansas